xarkenz/icd/docs/about.md

 |14   |4/22<br>4/24 | |Triple test |Certified Compilers<br>Zero-Knowledge Proofs in Compilers |
 |15   |4/29<br>5/1  |Compiler presentations | | |

-## Course Policies
+## Policies

-### During Class
+### During Lecture

-I understand that the electronic recording of notes will be important for class and so computers will be allowed in class.
-Please refrain from using computers for anything but activities related to the class.
-Eating and drinking are allowed in class but please refrain from it affecting the course.
-Try not to eat your lunch in class as the classes are typically active.
+I don't have any strict requirements on what you should be doing during the lectures.
+My recommendation is that

 ### Attendance

 There is lots of material to cover, so please attend all classes in order to stay up.
 If you miss a class, reviewing the related [ACWJ](https://github.com/DoctorWkt/acwj) topics is a good way to catch back up.

-### Recordings
+### Lecture Recordings

-The course lectures will be recorded and uploaded to YouTube for student convenience.
+The course lectures will be recorded and posted on the main page of this website alongside the lecture slides and other resources.

 ## Academic Integrity and Honesty